KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ### 3.5 The Panpsychist Contribution

 Panpsychism sees something that physicalism refuses to see: that awareness is not confined to the corporeal.
 The intuition that matter is not inert — that motion itself implies something more than mechanical arrangement — is structurally veracious.
-The particle genuinely possesses 🪷 Soma — Embodied Soul, felt presence in form — as its direct register, and contains the fractal echo of 🧍 Anthra per the Law of Echoed Structure.
+The particle genuinely possesses 🪷 Soma — Embodied Soul, felt presence in form — as its direct register, and contains the structural recurrence of 🧍 Anthra per the Law of Structural Recurrence.
 Everything that moves is ensouled.
 What the lattice corrects is not the panpsychist's intuition but their *register identification* and their *directionality*.
-The particle's direct soul-register is Soma (L₁), not Anthra (L₂); and the Anthra echo present within the particle is a declivous reflection — the outermost fractal gesture of an architecture proceeding from EOB (L₅) through DP / DL (L₄) and DS / DM (L₃), not a building block from which consciousness assembles acclivously.
+The particle's direct soul-register is Soma (L₁), not Anthra (L₂); and the Anthra recurrence present within the particle is a declivous reflection — the outermost recurrent gesture of an architecture proceeding from EOB (L₅) through DP / DL (L₄) and DS / DM (L₃), not a building block from which consciousness assembles acclivously.
 Spirit (🕊️ Motive Infinity), the motive principle originating at L₀, whose radiative condition makes all motion possible, expressed operationally through soul from L₄ onward.
 Panpsychism's contribution is the refusal to accept that the metric terminus exhausts reality.
-Its limitation is that it conflates the particle's Soma with Anthra, isolates one register's echo, and attempts to build from it acclivously without recognizing the full stratification that placed it there.
+Its limitation is that it conflates the particle's Soma with Anthra, isolates one register's recurrence, and attempts to build from it acclivously without recognizing the full stratification that placed it there.

 ---